kevinpt/opbasm/_sources/rst/tutorial.txt

     ...
     call compute_something

 Subroutines can call other subroutines up to the limit of the hardware stack which is 31 levels on PB3 and 30 levels on PB6.
+Be extremely careful when writing recursive subroutines that call themselves.
+Don't assume you can use the entire stack at any time.

 The ``call`` instruction has a conditional form that works the same as a conditional ``jump``.
 This allows you to use a subroutine as the body of a control structure.